ilovekharkiv/EPAM/Homework #2. Databases.md

 ![This is a alt text.](/Screenshots/011.png "labels")

-### 6. Construct and execute SELECT operator with WHERE, GROUP BY and ORDER BY.
+### 6. Construct and execute SELECT operator with WHERE, GROUP BY and ORDER BY

 6.1 `SELECT language,COUNT(language) FROM countries GROUP BY language;`